 Amy Compton-Phillips, M.D.

 Dr. Compton-Phillips holds a bachelor’s degree from Johns Hopkins University and earned her medical degree from the University of Maryland School of Medicine.
-She is also a graduate of the Advanced Leadership Program at the University of North Carolina Kenan-Flagler Business School.
+She is a board certified internist, with strong interests in innovation and wellness.